ZhimingZhou/zhimingzhou.github.io/README.md

     - For the possessive, we can use "the xxx of GANs" or "GANs' xxx", e.g., the convergence of GANs, GANs' training.

-      - Sometimes, it might be more natural to directly use "GANs xxx", e.g., GANs objective.

 - **The key properties of adaptive learning rate methods (e.g., Adam):**

   - Gradient's scale invariance: